-We voluntarily apply the Equator Principles, a globally recognised benchmark used by many financial institutions to manage environmental and social risk in projects.
+We are a signatory to the Equator Principles, a globally recognised benchmark used by many financial institutions to manage environmental and social risk in projects.
 These global standards apply only to certain kinds of transactions.
 As a matter of best practice, we extend the principles they embody to all our transactions (other than military equipment transactions which are subject to our Policy for Export of Military Equipment and Dual-use Goods).